About Lumpkin County

 - Requesters must provide valid photo identification and proof of relationship or legal authority.

-The Georgia Department of Public Health, Vital Records Office, at 1680 Phoenix Boulevard, Suite 100, Atlanta, GA 30349, maintains statewide birth records from 1919 forward and death records from 1919 forward, and serves as the central repository for all Georgia vital records.
-Marriage licenses are issued by the Lumpkin County Probate Court; Georgia law requires both parties to appear in person with valid photo identification. § 19-3-30.
+The Georgia Department of Public Health, Vital Records Office, at 1680 Phoenix Boulevard, Suite 100, Atlanta, GA 30349, maintains statewide birth records from 1919 forward and death records from 1919 forward, and is the central repository for all Georgia vital records.
+Marriage licenses are issued by Lumpkin County Probate Court; Georgia law requires both parties to appear in person with valid photo identification.
+Divorce records (final decrees) are maintained by the Clerk of Superior Court at the courthouse.

+Georgia's vital records laws are codified in § 31-10-1 et seq.
 Access to vital records is restricted to eligible persons, including the registrant (if of legal age), immediate family members, legal representatives, and those with a court order or documented legal interest.

 Business & Licensing

 Business and licensing records in Lumpkin County are maintained by multiple agencies depending on the type of business activity.
-The Lumpkin County Clerk of Superior Court maintains records of trade name registrations (doing business as, or DBA) and fictitious name filings at 99 Courthouse Hill, Suite C, Dahlonega, GA 30533.
-Businesses operating under a name other than the owner's legal name must register with the Clerk's office under O.C.G.A. § 10-1-490.
+Lumpkin County Clerk of Superior Court maintains records of trade name registrations (doing business as, or DBA) and fictitious name filings at 99 Courthouse Hill, Suite C, Dahlonega, GA 30533.
+Businesses operating under a name other than the owner's legal name must register with the Clerk's office under § 10-1-490.

 - The Secretary of State's business search portal at corp.sos.ga.gov allows free online searches of registered business entities, viewing of filing history, registered agents, and status.

-The Lumpkin County Planning and Development Department, located at 325 Old Ellijay Road, Dahlonega, GA 30533, phone (706) 864-3816, handles building permits, zoning applications, land disturbance permits, and development review.
-Business occupational tax certificates (business licenses) are required for businesses operating within Lumpkin County and are administered by the county Tax Commissioner or, for businesses within city limits, by the City of Dahlonega at (706) 864-3711.
-The Dahlonega-Lumpkin County Chamber of Commerce, located at 13 South Park Street, Dahlonega, GA 30533, website www.dahlonega.org, provides business support services, networking opportunities, and maintains a directory of local businesses, though it is not a regulatory agency.
+Lumpkin County Planning and Development Department, located at 325 Old Ellijay Road, Dahlonega, GA 30533, handles building permits, zoning applications, land disturbance permits, and development review.
+Business occupational tax certificates (business licenses) are required for businesses operating within Lumpkin County and are administered by Lumpkin County Tax Commissioner or, for businesses within city limits, by the City of Dahlonega for The Dahlonega-Lumpkin County Chamber of Commerce, located at 13 South Park Street, Dahlonega, GA 30533, website www.dahlonega.org, provides business support services, networking opportunities, and maintains a directory of local businesses, though it is not a regulatory agency.
+Sales tax permits are issued by the Georgia Department of Revenue.

 Frequently Asked Questions